kognise/obsidian-aviation/FAR/Volume 4/A General/0400 Basis and scope.md

 \(ii\) Be powered by a liquid or hybrid rocket motor;

-\(iii\) Not use any of the toxic propellants of Table I417-2 and Table I417-3 in Appendix I of part 417 of this chapter; and
+\(iii\) Not use any of the toxic propellants of Table I417-2 and Table I417-3 in Appendix I of [[Volume 4/C Licensing/0417 Launch safety.md|part 417 of this chapter]]; and

 \(iv\) Carry no more than 5,000 pounds of propellant.